 Below you’ll see my first flower, my first gourd, and how intense the luffa vine took over.
 I love them and they love the luffa flowers so I’m totally okay with the bee party that takes place every day all day.

 I’ll be harvesting my luffas soon.
-Different folks advise different ways to determine when the luffa are ready to harvest.
-Some say to wait until they turn brown and the skin dries and others say to harvest and peel them once the skin feels “loose”.
+Some say to wait until they have dried and developed brown skin and others say to harvest and peel them once the skin feels “loose”.

 DO:

-- Tell me if you’re growing luffa grouds so we can chat about it!
+• Tell me if you’re growing luffa gourds so we can chat about it!

-- Read my post about how to harvest luffa sponges called Harvest Luffa Sponges: How to and When to Harvest!
+• Read this next as a follow-up post: Harvest Luffa Sponges: How to and When to Harvest!

-- Use a luffa sponge for dishes because it’s the best!
+• Use your luffas for dishes because it’s the best!

 DON’T:

-- Plant them too close to other vegetables such as squash because they might cross pollinate!
+• Plant them too close to other vegetables such as squash.
+They might cross-pollinate!

-- Overwater them.
-Remember, waterlogged seeds means so germination!
+• Overwater them.
+Remember, waterlogged seeds mean no germination!

 Don’t forget to pin this for later!